 The programme aims to connect companies with next generation innovators and entrepreneurs to catalyze corporate innovation to advance the SDGs.
-Participating companies will define a challenge specific to their own business and a team of students from Advanced PRME schools will develop a solution to the company-defined challenge.
+Participating companies will define a challenge specific to their own business and a team of students from PRME Signatories will develop a solution to the company-defined challenge.

 The two companies for this year's IC are Manitou Group and Rockwell Automation.